Context Class

 @include border();

-Components such as badges and notifications also extend the %component placeholder, which assigns the spacing, typography, and color CSS variables to the actual properties:
+Components such as badges and notifications also extend the %component placeholder, which applies typography, color, border, and border-radius via the corresponding mixins:

 // Comprehensive base styling for components.